Alaeddine2/petStore/README.md

 Inside of ``ThemeUtils`` I prepared two application themes for the light  and the dark mode.

-I figure out that the the list of pets urls are not all working for that I have used ``cached_network_image`` package to catchup if the image url accually works or not.
+I figure out that the list of pets urls are not all working for that I have used ``cached_network_image`` package to catchup if the image url accually works or not.